glindsey/gossamer/README.md

 - Direct access of the `Thing#attributes` hash is probably a bad idea, since it won't allow for checking future attribute constraints, or converting symbols into symbolic attributes.
 (Also, reading them via that hash doesn't fall back to class attributes if they don't exist.)

-### Materials

-- Thing instances should probably have Material instances, instead of class references.